Spin-Ruijsenaars, q-deformed Haldane-Shastry and Macdonald polynomials: Nonrelativistic/isotropic limit

-The spin-Calogero--Sutherland model inherits the quantum-affine symmetry of spin-Ruijsenaars in the form of (double) Yangian symmetry, which can be described more explicitly.
+The spin-Calogero--Sutherland model inherits the quantum-affine symmetry of spin-Ruijsenaars in the form of a (double) Yangian symmetry, which can be described more explicitly than in the \textsf{q}-case, cf.~\cite{HH+_92}.
 The isotropic limit of the \textit{R}-matrix, cf.~\eqref{eq:baxterisation}, is